-Fishery and Stock Trends Recent Trend in Biomass or Proxy Stock biomass declined rapidly through the 1960s, but the stock decline has been more gradual from 1970 through to 2011.

-Recent Trend in Fishing Overall fishing mortality has show vn a slow but continuous
+Fishery and Stock Trends Recent Trend in Biomass or Stock biomass declined rapidly through the 1960s, but the Proxy stock decline has been more gradual from 1970 through to 2011.
+Recent Trend in Fishing Overall fishing mortality has shown a slow but continuous

-Intensity or Proxy increase from the 1950s through to 52011.
+Intensity or Proxy decrease from since 2004.

-Other Abundance Indices 1950s. clined by 50% since the
+Other Abundance Indices Recruitment is variable but has declined by 50% since the

+1950s.

 Trends in Other Relevant -

 Indicator or Variables

 Projections and Prognosis

-Stock Projections or Prognosis The stock is Likely to decline with intervention iout management
+Stock Projections or Prognosis The stock is Likely to decline with out management

+intervention C

 Probability of Current Catch or

 TACC causing Biomass to Soft Limit: Unknown

 remain below or to decline Hard Limit: Unknown

 below Limits

 Probability of Current Catch or

 TACC causing Overfishing to Unlikely (< 40%)

 continue or commence

-Assessment Methodology and E valuation
+Assessment Methodology and E

-Assessment Type Level 1: Quantitative Stock assess sment
+Assessment Type Level 1: Quantitative Stock assessi ment

 Assessment Method MULTIFAN-CL

 Assessment Dates Latest assessment: 2012 Next assessment: 2017

 Overall assessment quality rank 1 - High Quality

 Main data inputs (rank) a) Japanese longline catches for

-1952-2011 revised downward ls
+1952-2011 revised downwards S

 by approximately 50%; 1 - High Quality

 b) Nine revised and new

-standardised CPUE time serie s
+standardised CPUE time series

 (with temporal CVs) derived

 from:

-aggregate catch-effort data a
+aggregate catch-effort data

-for Japanese and Taiwane se
+for Japanese and Taiwanes e

 longline fisheries;

-operational catch-effort data ata
+operational catch-effort da

-for the Australian longline •
+for the Australian longline

 fishery;

-operational catch-effort da ata
+operational catch-effort da

-for the Australian and New W
+for the Australian and New V

-Zealand recreational
+Zealand recreational 1 11:-1 0 12:

 fisheries, and 1 - High Quality

 c) Size composition data for the

-Australian recreational fishery 7.
+D (1/ 1) Australian recreational fishery.
 1 - High Quality

 Data not used (rank) N/A

 Changes to Model Structure and

-Assumptions -

-Catch estimated from the most rec ent years is uncertain as
+Assumptions Cotch actimated from the word ant vocano la compandada a co

-Major Sources of Uncertainty some catch has still not been report rted.
+Major Sources of Uncertainte Catch estimated from the most received some catch has still not been report •

+Major Sources of Uncertainty

-There are high levels of uncertaint y regarding recruitment
+There are high levels of uncertainty estimates and the resulting estimate

-estimates and the resulting estimat tes of steepness.
+estimates and the resulting estimate es of steephess.

 At a 2012 ISC Billfish Working Group a meta-analysis was presented that included a) a review of all known estimates of striped marlin steepness including the 2006 WCPFC assessment of southwest Pacific striped marlin; b) a description of the analytical methods used; and c) a description of the data.
 The point estimate of steepness from the meta-analysis was M = 0.38 with a credible range of 0.3 to 0.5.
 Based on the results of this meta-analysis, SPC considered that the southwest Pacific striped marlin model runs where M was set to be 0.2 and 0.6 should have a low weight as they are probably outside the plausible range of natural mortality rates.
-Fishery Interactions